mcneilco/acas/public/src/modules/CurveAnalysis/README.markdown

 testMode:false
 ```

-This data is sent via a **FORM POST** to the following route bulk fit route `api/doseResponseCurveFit`
+This data is sent via a **FORM POST** to the bulk fit route `api/doseResponseCurveFit`

-The bulk fit route calls the following R script `src/server/DoseResponseCurveFit.R` and function `fitDoseResponse` with the requested data as a list object.
+The bulk fit route calls the following R script `src/server/DoseResponseCurveFit.R` and R function `fitDoseResponse` with the requested data as a list object.

-The fitDoseResponse interprets the request and then sources the cooresponding `renderingHint`'s `RSource` code referenced in the acas configuration `client.curvefit.modelfitparameter.classes` referenced above)
+The `fitDoseResponse` R function reads the request and then sources the corresponding `renderingHint`'s `RSource` code referenced in the acas configuration `client.curvefit.modelfitparameter.classes` (referenced above).

 The `RSource` file returns a `modelFit` Object which is used in the call to bulk fit the experiment